ascon/ascon-hardware/README.md

-#  NIST LWC Hardware Reference Implementation of [Ascon v1.2](ascon.iaik.tugraz.at)
+#  NIST LWC Hardware Reference Design of [Ascon v1.2](https://ascon.iaik.tugraz.at)

 - Hardware Design Group: Institute of Applied Information Processing and Communications, Graz, Austria
 - Primary Hardware Designers:
-  - Robert Primas (https://rprimas.github.io, rprimas@proton.me),
+  - Robert Primas (https://rprimas.github.io, rprimas 'at' proton.me)
 - LWC candidate: Ascon
-- LWC Hardware API version: 1.2
+- LWC Hardware API version: 1.2.0

-Ascon is a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
+[Ascon](https://ascon.iaik.tugraz.at) is a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
 Ascon has been selected as the primary choice for lightweight authenticated encryption in the final portfolio of the [CAESAR competition](https://competitions.cr.yp.to/caesar.html) (2014-2019) and is currently competing as a finalist in the NIST standardization effort for [Lightweight Cryptography](https://csrc.nist.gov/Projects/lightweight-cryptography/finalists) (2019-).

 ## Available Variants